astramieri/aws-cloud-practitioner/docs/s3/snow_family.md

 AWS Snow Family represents a highly secure portable devices that has two use cases within AWS:
 - collect and process data at the edge
     - Snowcone
     - Snowball Edge
 - migrate data in and out of AWS
     - Snowcone
-    - Snowball Edge
+    - Snowball Edge (petabyte scale)
-    - Snowmobile
+    - Snowmobile (exabyte scale)

 ## Data Migration